-- 23.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors for consideration: - 23.1.1 the annual accounts; - 23.1.2 any report of the external auditor on them; and - 23.1.3 the annual report. - 23.2 The documents shall also be presented to the members of the trust at the Annual Members' Meeting with at least one member of the Board of Directors in attendance. - 23.3 The trust may combine a meeting with the Council of Governors convened for the purposes of sub-paragraph 23.1 with the Annual Members' Meeting.
+- 23.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors for consideration: - 23.1.1 the annual accounts; - 23.1.2 any report of the external auditor on them; and - 23.1.3 the annual report. - The documents shall also be presented to the members of the trustTrust at the Annual Members' Meeting with at least one member of the Board of Directors in attendance. - The trust Trust may combine a meeting with the Council of Governors convened for the purposes of sub-paragraph 23.1 with the Annual Members' Meeting.